STORM-IRIT/Radium-Engine/Docs/cameraManipulator.md

 ## Using a CameraManipulator
 Using a `Ra::Gui::CameraManipulator` in a `Ra::Gui::Viewer`-based application is quite straightforward.

-If one want to set a first camera manipulator to a viewer
+If one wants to set a first camera manipulator to a viewer
 ```c++
 myViewer->setCameraManipulator(
         new FlightCameraManipulator( width, height );
 ```

-If one want to change the manipulator while keeping the actual visual state
+If one wants to change the manipulator while keeping the actual visual state
 ```c++
 myViewer->setCameraManipulator(
         new FlightCameraManipulator( *( m_viewer->getCameraManipulator() ) ) );